Questions and Selected Answers

 - Pay attention to the facts presented without assuming additional facts.

-- Respond to the “call of the question” (what the question asks you to do) and stay on track.
+- Respond to the call of the question and stay on track.

 - Practice writing in complete sentences and composing paragraphs.

 - Organize your responses, and answer subparts, if any, in the order asked.